thenumbernine/Tensor/README.md

 - RemoveIthIndex of `_symR` or `_asymR` should preserve the (anti)symmetry of the remaining indexes.
 Atm it just turns the whole thing into a expanded-tensor.
 Tho I did handle this when ExpandIthIndex is called on the first or last of an (a)sym...

-- Note to self (and anyone else listening), while GitHub MarkDown handles `_`'s correctly within `` ` ``'s , it fails within MathJax `$`'s and `$$`'s which means you have to escape all your `_`'s within your MathJax as `\_`.

 - eventually merge `_sym` and `_asym` with `_symR` and `_asymR` ... but don't til enough sorts/loops are compile-time.

 - `operator+=` etc for AntiSymRef

-- make RangeObj (rename to Range? or Domain?) use the WriteInc inner vs outer first that is already in vector's iterator.
-- make tensor read and write iterators use RangeObj.
-- ok maybe 'dims' should always use a intN, even if it's 1D ... but this might give "`error using _vec<int,1> before it is defined `" errors...

 - does a sym + ident make a sym as well? no... should it? yes but this opens a can of worms of tensor+tensor optimized storage.